DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 ## Passing data to userspace

-So far, we've been printing events to stdout, but to make decisions based on connection health, we need to pass this data to a userspace program.
+So far, we've been printing events to stdout like cavement, but to make decisions based on connection health, we need to pass this data to a userspace program.

 Aya provides [PerfEventArray](https://docs.rs/aya/latest/aya/maps/perf/struct.PerfEventArray.html),
 a per-CPU ring buffer that lets us stream data from eBPF programs to userspace: